 In recognition of the fact that four-year enrollment in a public high school may not serve the best interests of some students, alternatives are available.
 Requirements include advance permission from the principal or designee; an alternative plan developed, with enough lead time to allow a decision to be made at least one full semester prior to anticipated enrollment in a specific course or program; and a waiver.
 Approval may be made contingent on the student's acceptance to an approved college, vocational, technical, or other postsecondary school program.
-Required forms, reasons for which waivers are approved, and additional information about alternatives to four-year enrollment are discussed in MCPS Regulation ISB-RA, High School Graduation Requirements, found at www.montgomeryschoolsmd. org/departments/policy/pdf/isbra.pdf.
+Required forms, reasons for which waivers are approved, and additional information about alternatives to four-year enrollment are discussed in MCPS Regulation ISB-RA, High School Graduation Requirements, found at ww2.montgomeryschoolsmd.org/departments/policy/detail. aspx?recID=252&policyID=ISB-RA§ionID=9.